I can’t wait to see you

 Do you like long walks and belly rubs?
 Me too!
 It sounds like we could be the perfect match.
 Luckily, there’s a tried-and-true process here at the Humane Society for pairing me with my new companion.

 Adoption Process Special Notice

-Due to staffing challenges, we are experiencing longer than normal wait times.
+Due to staffing challenges, we are experiencing longer than normal wait times in Colorado Springs.
 We appreciate your patience.

 Adopting an animal is a fulfilling experience.
 It is a lifetime commitment between you and your new furry friend and one that changes the life of the pet and the adopter.
 When you choose to adopt, you make room in the shelter for another homeless pet to find their new family.

 Dogs and cats are the most common pets found at Humane Society of the Pikes Peak Region, but there are a wide variety of other animals – hamsters, guinea pigs, horses, goats, birds, snakes, iguanas, fish, turtles, rabbits – often available for adoption.
 Most animals that come to the shelter are either pets relinquished by their owners or stray animals.

 Use the location sorter if you only want to see pets available at a specific campus.
 Then, come in as soon as possible if there’s someone you’d like to meet.
 There’s always a possibility the animal you saw online may have found a home already.
 The online database updates hourly.

 If you have a question about a pet, call us instead of emailing so we can respond quicker.

 You’ll notice each pet will have an info card attached to their kennel with an ID number.
 Write down this ID number so a matchmaker can give you more information.
 You will also be asked to complete an adopter survey to help our matchmakers assist you in finding a new pet that’s just the right fit.